This post may contain affiliate links – read our full disclosure

 A bottom board with a screen insert, helps with ventilation of the hive.
 It is also useful when conducting varroa mite counts.

 Hive Boxes (Also called “Supers”) – The Expandable Part of a Beehive

 The Deep or Hive Body –(Deep Super)

 This box sits directly on the bottom board.
 The deep box measures 19 7/8” in length and 16 ¼”wide.
 You will start out with 1 and add other boxes as needed.

-The boxes of the hive are distinguished by their height.
+Boxes of the beehive are distinguished by their height.
 A deep hive box is 9 5/8” tall and will hold brood frames ( 9 1/8″ tall).

 Depending on local climate conditions, you may choose to use 1 or 2 deeps.
 Beekeepers in regions with long cold winters may need 2 deeps to provide enough honey storage space.

 Also, if you have a large colony in the hive and the population drops unnoticed.
 You may end up with a pest problem-especially trouble with wax moth larva.